uditalias/injex/website/docs/runtimes-node.md

 #### `Injex.create({ ... })`

-Creates a new Injex Node container.
+Creates a new Injex container.

 ```typescript
 import { Injex } from "@injex/node";